-The first thing which you must try is to open the corrupted file is with the repair option.
+The first thing you must try is to open the corrupted file with the repair option.
 To do so, you should open the Open Dialog Box by clicking on the Open option in the File menu.
-Alternately you can use the Ctrl + O shortcut keys.
+Alternatively, you can use the Ctrl + O shortcut keys.

 In the Open Dialog Box, select the file you want to repair and click on the small arrow on the Open button.
 Here, many options will be displayed to you.
 Now, select the Open and Repair… option.